Skip to main content

 Inheritance and genomic counselling

-Preimplantation genomic testing for monogenic conditions (PGT-M) and prenatal testing is available where the familial pathogenic variant is known.
+Preimplantation genetic testing for monogenic conditions (PGT-M) and prenatal testing is available where the familial pathogenic variant is known.

 Management